-At Walsh Electrical Services we carry out initial verification of all new electrical installation work in non-domestic or domestic premises, complete with the issuance of an Electrical Installation Certificate; Minor Electrical Installation Works Certificate; Completion Certificate for Electrical Installations with a Maximum Import Capacity <50kVA; Completion Certificate for an Electrical Installation with a Maximum Import Capacity ≥50kVA or Completion Certificate for Existing Installations (as appropriate).
+Walsh Electrical Services carry out an initial verification of all new electrical installation work constructed by us, whether in non-domestic or domestic premises.
+Upon completion of the work we will issue an Electrical Installation Certificate; Minor Electrical Installation Works Certificate; Completion Certificate for Electrical Installations with a Maximum Import Capacity <50kVA; Completion Certificate for an Electrical Installation with a Maximum Import Capacity ≥50kVA, or a Completion Certificate for Existing Installations (as appropriate).
 Other certification is also provided where required (e.g. for emergency lighting or fire alarm installations).

 Periodic Inspection and Testing

-(RECI/ETCI Periodic Inspection Report & NICEIC/IET Electrical Installation Condition Report)
+(RECI/ETCI Periodic Inspection Report & NICEIC/ECA Electrical Installation Condition Report)

-We also carry out periodic inspection and testing of both non-domestic and domestic electrical installations, complete with the issuance of an Electrical Installation Condition Report or Periodic Inspection Report for an Electrical Installation (as appropriate), or other reports as required.
+We also carry out periodic inspection and testing of electrical installations in both non-domestic (including industrial and commercial) and domestic (dwelling) settings, complete with the issuance of an Electrical Installation Condition Report or Periodic Inspection Report for an Electrical Installation (as appropriate), or other reports as required.
 Furthermore, we can advise on any necessary remedial work to ensure the safety of any electrical installation for which you are responsible.

 RECI (Safe Electric) recommend that most types of electrical installations in the south of Ireland be inspected and tested at least once every five years.
 However, depending on the nature, location and use of the installation the inspection and testing may need to be more frequent.
 Regulation 89(b) of SI 299 of 2007, as amended by SI 732 of 2007 applies to the workplace and requires that employers ensure that existing electrical installations are inspected and tested by a competent person periodically.
 The competent person shall then compile a report (Periodic Inspection Report), and any defects found during the inspection and testing must be rectified promptly so as to prevent danger.
 This report is also known as an ETCI Periodic Inspection Report.
 We will hold any Test Record Sheets for the electrical installation for inspection & audit purposes by RECI.

 In the north of the country the initial frequency of periodic inspection and testing will be determined by the Designer of the installation, with subsequent intervals being determined by the Inspector.
-The person ordering the work will receive an Electrical Installation Condition Report, which will assess the overall condition of the electrical installation as either "Satisfactory" or "Unsatisfactory" (as appropriate).
+The person ordering the work will receive an Electrical Installation Condition Report (EICR), which will assess the overall condition of the electrical installation as either "Satisfactory" or "Unsatisfactory" (as appropriate).
 The EICR will include a Schedule of Inspections, and also a Schedule of Test Results for every distribution board present.
 We can provide an ECA Post EICR Assessment Completion Form to demonstrate that the installation is in a satisfactory condition where we have completed all of the necessary remedial works.

-We can facilitate the reconnection of your electricity supply from the Distribution System Operator or Distribution Service Operator (DSO) in the south, i.e. ESB Networks.
+We can facilitate the reconnection of your electricity supply from the Distribution System Operator (DSO) in the south, i.e. ESB Networks (ESBN).

 The Electricity Supply Board will require a Completion Certificate (RECI cert) from a Registered Electrical Contractor if the installation has been de-energised for a period of six months or greater.
-Please be aware that this process will require a minimum of two visits from ourselves as we must first carry out and submit Pre-Connection Tests and then subsequently return for Post-Connection Tests once the ESB have notified us that the installation has been energised.
+Please be aware that this process will require a minimum of two visits from ourselves as we must first carry out and submit Pre-Connection Tests and then subsequently return for Post-Connection Tests once the DSO (ESB) has notified us that the installation has been energised.

 N.B.
-The ESB will not energise the supply until the Completion Certificate with the Pre-Connection Tests have been received, and should Post-Connection Tests not be submitted then they will de-energise the installation.
+The ESB will not energise the supply until the Completion Certificate with the Pre-Connection Tests and declaration has been received, and should Post-Connection Tests not be submitted then they will de-energise the installation.
 Under NO circumstances will we submit any part of the certificate until any and all remedial works required for certification have been carried out.
 Should necessary works be declined then under all circumstances we will charge for inspection and testing works already performed.

 We can also complete and submit a Connection Card to the Distribution Network Operator (DNO) in the north, i.e. NIE Networks (a subsidiary of the ESB).